MIGG-NTU/academic/content/authors/fanwu/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Graduate Students
 ---

-[Shucheng Wu](https://sites.google.com/view/shuchengwu) joined MIG in August 2019.
-He is now working on ambient noise tomography of Myanmar.
+Fan Wu is now visiting MIG from 2021 November.
+He is working on machine learning techniques for sP seismic waves.